jerrymarino/iCompleteMe/README.md

 ### The `g:icm_max_diagnostics_to_display` option

 This option controls the maximum number of diagnostics shown to the user when errors or warnings are detected in the file.
-This option is only relevant if you are using the C-family semantic completion engine.

 Default: `30`